 In practice, this means that products of animal origin can only be placed on the market if they comply with the requirements laid down in the applicable EEA legislation, i.e. in particular the so-called "hygiene package" as well as the relevant animal health and welfare rules applicable in the EEA.
-Products of animal origin, including egg and dairy products, are subject in particular to the harmonised requirements of Regulation (EC) No 853/2004 of the European Parliament and of the Council of 29 April 2004 laying down specific hygiene rules for food of animal origin7 ("Regulation (EC) No 853/2004"), of Regulation (EC) No 854/2004 of the European Parliament and of the Council of 29 April 2004 laying down specific rules for the organisation of official controls on products of animal origin intended for human consumption8 and Regulation (EC) No 882/2004 of the European Parliament and of the Council controls performed to ensure the verification of compliance with feed and food law, animal health and animal welfare rules9.
+For products of animal origin, this refers in particular to the harmonised requirements of Regulation (EC) No 853/2004 of the European Parliament and of the Council of 29 April 2004 laying down specific hygiene rules for food of animal origin5 ("Regulation (EC) No 853/2004"), of Regulation (EC) No 854/2004 of the European Parliament and of the Council of 29 April 2004 laying down specific rules for the organisation of official controls on products of animal origin intended for human consumption6 and Regulation (EC) No 882/2004 of the European Parliament and of the Council of 29 April 2004 on official controls performed to ensure the verification of compliance with feed and food law, animal health and animal welfare rules'.